|

 for clients in the non profit and public sectors, in the UK and throughout

 Europe.
-We work with a close team of four associates and a wider group of
+We work with a close team of six associates and a wider group of

 advisors who are able to apply the appropriate resources to meet each client brief.